 1. When the application starts it checks for an existing ID Token stored from a previous authentication.
-If an ID Token does not exist, the application sends an authentication request, using the system browser, to start the OpenID Connect Authorization Code Flow.

-If an ID Token exists, the application skips to step 4.
+If an ID Token does not exist the application sends an authentication request using the system browser to start the OpenID Connect Authorization Code Flow.
+However if an ID Token does exist, the application skips to Step 4.

 '''

-TokenStore tokenStore = SimpleTokenStore.loadDefault(this);
+tokenStore = SimpleTokenStore.loadDefault()

+codeFlow = CodeFlow(tokenStore: tokenStore!, settings: Config.SETTINGS)

-if (tokenStore.getIdToken() == null) {
+if (tokenStore?.getIdToken() == nil) {

 // Redirect to login page.

-startActivity(new Intent(this, LoginActivity.class));
+self.performSegueWithIdentifier("showLogin", sender: self)

 }

 '''

 2. The user is then prompted to authenticate to Cloud Access Manager using the system browser.
-After a successful authentication to Cloud Access Manager, the user is redirected back to the application with an authorization code, using a custom URI scheme.
+After a successful authentication to Cloud Access Manager, the user is redirected back to the application with an authorization code using a custom URI scheme unique to that application.